aarpon/hrm_docs/docs/prerequisites.rst

 HRM uses the PHP ``mail()`` function to notify the users:

     "For the Mail functions to be available, PHP must have access to the sendmail binary on your system during compile time.
-If you use another mail program, such as qmail or postfix, be sure to use the appropriate sendmail wrappers that come with them. `Read more <http://www.php.net/mail>`_."
+If you use another mail program, such as qmail or postfix, be sure to use the appropriate sendmail wrappers that come with them." `More... <http://www.php.net/mail>`_

 |ubuntu|